TheR10tz/Simple-VBScript-Obfuscator/README.md

 BUT DON'T DO IT!!! 👮🚔

-However, if you want to obfuscate your code, click here: [https://ther10tz.github.io/Simple-VBScript-Obfuscator/](https://ther10tz.github.io/Simple-VBScript-Obfuscator/)
+By the way, if you want to obfuscate your code, click here: [https://ther10tz.github.io/Simple-VBScript-Obfuscator/](https://ther10tz.github.io/Simple-VBScript-Obfuscator/)